A hands-on, experiential AND FUN Discovery & Learning Centre based around Co-operative Heritage

 West Calder & Harburn Community Development Trust is a community-led charity (SC043914) set up to take forward the local Community Action Plan for West Calder and Harburn in West Lothian.
 Alongside this project, they have met community aims by building a skatepark, running heritage festivals, upgrading paths, renovating the village square, running a community woods and garden, running a community café and organising regular community events including West Lothian’s largest free-entry fireworks display.
 They have negotiated 3 windfarm partnerships to manage £130K a year in community benefit funds and have managed local improvement and community development projects leveraging around £2m to date in outside funding into the community.

 Community Ownership and Share Issue

-The Scottish Cooperative Discovery Ltd is a Community Benefit Society (regulated by the Financial Conduct Authority) and it is able to raise money through members/investors buying Community Shares – find out more about our share issues.
+The Scottish Cooperative Discovery Ltd is a Community Benefit Society (regulated by the Financial Conduct Authority - see our rules here) and it is able to raise money through members/investors buying Community Shares – find out more about our share issues.